This is my complete guide to running a Boston Marathon qualifying time in 2021.

 Can you run the Boston Marathon without qualifying?

-If you didn’t run a Boston Marathon qualifying time and don’t plan on training to run a qualifying time, you can still run the race.
+If you didn’t run a Boston Marathon qualifying time and didn’t plan on training to run a qualifying time, you can still run the race.

 The Boston Marathon Charity Program partners with charitable organizations to raise money for great causes.